 This past weekend, we celebrated my son’s 4th birthday.
-At this point in his life, the only things he cares about is dinosaurs and Disney Cars.
+At this point in his life, the only things he cares about are dinosaurs and Disney Cars.
 Since we already did a dinosaur-themed party last year, I decided to go with a Disney Cars party for this birthday.
-Just like for my daughter’s unicorn-themed 6th birthday party, this birthday would also be celebrated at home with no visitors.
+Just as it was for my daughter’s unicorn-themed 6th birthday party, this birthday would also be celebrated at home with no visitors.
 However, this was not going to stop me from making it magical while still on a budget.
 Here are all my Disney Cars party ideas that took me from this:

 Disney Cars Party Ideas

 All in all I only spent $40.
 And if you don’t count the cake, I only spent $24 on just the decorations.
 Here’s my breakdown:

 Balloons – $8

 Balloon Strip – $3

 Black foam board – $2

 Cake – $16